 Investment Connection matches financial institutions and other capital providers, called "funders," with nonprofit and community development organizations, or "applicants," whose needs may qualify for credit under the CRA.
-The aim is to boost investments in low- and moderate-income communities and encourage partnerships between funders and local stakeholders.
+The New York Fed is launching Investment Connection to support recovery and resiliency in Puerto Rico.

 About Community Development Finance